Federico Franco: Corruption

 In spite of its brevity and of the initial good economic situation of Paraguay, the presidential management of Federico Franco was characterized by the significant increase of the financial deficit of the country.
 After his departure from power, the new government blamed him for having plundered the state's resources through a vast system of corruption and clientelism organized around the Liberal Party.

 The former president was subsequently denounced by several of his political collaborators (one of whom himself was sentenced to 6 years in prison for corruption) for misappropriations of public money made on his initiative.

 From 2008, when he took office in the government, to its exit of the power in 2012, his fortune increased by almost 750%.

 Itaipu Binacional

 In August 2012, Franco announced in the media that his government would conduct audits of the Itaipu Pension Fund (Cajubi) to uncover millions in misappropriated funds and that all avenues for recovering the lost funds would be exhausted.

+On August 10, 2012, ABC Color reported that mutual accusations were hindering efforts to recover funds from Cajubi, and that the author of the blog “El Engaño Guaraní” (The Guarani Deception) was Guatemalan Eduardo García Obregón.

 In August and September 2012, during his presidency, the fee agreement for former prosecutor and Cajubi's lawyer, Rafael Fernández (signed during the administration of his predecessor, Fernando Lugo), was rejected and renegotiated.
 The new Legal Director of Itaipu, Eusebio Ramon Ayala, described the agreement as quasi-criminal and exploitative.
 Fernández's fee was reduced from USD 4 million to USD 2 million.